United States Edition

 • Medium

 Try to plant in a location that enjoys full sun and remember to water moderately.
 Keep in mind when planting that Riesentraube is thought of as tender, so remember to wait until your soil is warm and the night time temperature is well above freezing before moving outside.
-The USDA Hardiness Zones typically associated with Riesentraube are Zone 3 and Zone 14.
 Planting Riesentraube in loamy soil with a ph of between 5.0 and 6.0 is ideal for as it does best in moderately acidic soil to weakly acidic soil.

 Growing Riesentraube from seed